zhang928160849/JAVA_PLACE/README.md

 It's part of Spring Web MVC module and is not suitable for handling many concurrent connections because one thread is used for one request/response.
 RestTemplate does not support SSE and WebSockets.
-As of Spring 5, RestTemplate is in maintenance mode and the Spring team suggests WebClient as its replacement.
+As of Spring 5, RestTemplate is in maintenance mode and the Spring team suggests WebClient as its replacement. high precision should use BigDecimal class, instead of float or double, Big decimal would take more memory and slower.